angles-n-daemons/angles-n-daemons.github.io/content/posts/20230805-popsql-1-reading-db-pages.md

         print('\n')
 ```

-And finishing this step up with a simple main file which allows us to test this behavior:
+And finishing this step up by modifying our main file which allows us to test this behavior:

 ```python
 # main.py